 The other common form of “public” transit in the Caucasus is a shared taxi.
 This mode is more expensive and less reliable than a marshrutka, but it can still be a decent budget option if you don’t want to be crammed into an uncomfortable minibus for a few hours.

 You will be able to find a shared taxi to your destination at the same place where the bus leaves.
-Drivers will usually quote you the price of the car, not the per person price.
+Drivers will usually quote you the price of the car, not the per-person price.
 Therefore, if you can share a cab with three other people, the price for you will go down significantly.
 In Georgia, you can book drivers and cars directly through a service called GoTrip.

 There are some train connections in the Caucasus, most notably night trains between the capital cities and the Tbilisi to Batumi route, however, the train network is not nearly as developed as in other European nations.
 On the whole, you can expect train travel to be a lot slower than the bus with far fewer connections, but it definitely is more comfortable than a cramped marshrutka.

 Many travellers in the Caucasus also prefer to be in more control of their itinerary and like having the flexibility that their own vehicle allows.
-Renting a car can be a good option if you want to visit some more off the beaten path destinations or are short on time and want to make the most out of your Georgia-Armenia-Azerbaijan itinerary.
+Renting a car can be a good option if you want to visit some more off-the-beaten-path destinations or are short on time and want to make the most out of your time in Georgia, Armenia and Azerbaijan.

 All in all, it is very easy to get around all three countries with a few different options depending on your budget and preferences.